Two-stage disruption of resonant chains: Alternate models

 \subsection{Runs without small bodies}

 In previous sections we saw that chain breaking proceeds in two stages.
 First, the big bodies have their eccentricities excited.
 Then on much longer timescales, they undergo dynamical instability.
 To isolate the second stage, we run an alternate set of simulations that discards the small bodies and initializes the planets in the chain with some nonzero eccentricity $e_{\rm init}$ (see the caption of Figure \ref{fig:tcol_e} for more details).
-Our goal is to understand how instability time scales with initial (free) eccentricity, agnostic of its physical origin.
+Our goal is to understand how instability time scales with initial (free) eccentricity, independent of its physical origin.

 Figure \ref{fig:tcol_e} shows that the instability time $t_{\rm inst}$ (defined as the time the first collision happens) is very sensitive to initial eccentricity.
 The more eccentric the initial orbits, the faster instability sets in.
 The instability times vs.~eccentricity curves share similar shapes but shift toward faster instability for more compact resonances, higher multiplicities, and higher planet masses.
 Instability is also stochastic, with 1--2 orders of magnitude of scatter at fixed initial eccentricity.
 We also tried some runs in which we first damped the eccentricities of the planets and then applied an impulsive kick to their eccentricity vectors of magnitude $e_{\rm init}$ and random direction.
-The resulting instability times were indistinguishable from those shown in Fig.~\ref{fig:tcol_e}.
+The resulting instability times were indistinguishable from those shown in Fig.~\ref{fig:tcol_e} (data not shown).
+In the Appendix, we similarly show that damping does not affect instability times in our runs with small bodies.

-\nick{We conclude that resonant chains are generically unstable on long timescales.
-To reproduce observed instability times of 10--100 Myr in a 3:2 resonant chain, seed eccentricities must lie in a narrow range $e_{\rm init} \approx 2.5$--$5\%$.
-Whatever mechanism excites the eccentricity needs to be finely tuned.
-Nonetheless, free eccentricities of resonant systems measured from transit timing variations across the age spectrum lie in or near this range \citep{hadden_lithwick_2017,hu_etal_2025}.}
+We conclude that resonant chains are generically unstable on long timescales.
+For a 3:2 resonant chain to destabilize on timescales of order 100 Myr, seed eccentricities must lie in a narrow range $e_{\rm init} \approx 2$--$5\%$.
+Thus whatever mechanism excites the eccentricity needs to be finely tuned.
+Nonetheless, free eccentricities of resonant systems measured from transit timing variations across the age spectrum lie in or near this range \citep{hadden_lithwick_2017,hu_etal_2025}.